3 shot, including RTA driver, during argument aboard bus; 2 in custody

 Two suspects were taken into custody on East Sixth Street shortly after, Hall said, and were to be interviewed by detectives.

-The bus driver and one of the individuals involved in the disturbance were among those shot, but none of the injuries was life-threatening, Hall said.
+The bus driver and one of the individuals involved in the disturbance were among those shot, but none of the injuries were life-threatening, Hall said.

 One of the people involved in the argument — who police said knew each other — pulled out a handgun.
 At the time, there were a few other passengers aboard the bus but it was nowhere near capacity, he said.